The answers may already be here.

 Whatever one feels most comfortable for you to operate and understand, is the one you should get.

 If you miss a meeting during a multi-week class, you can make up that meeting free of charge .
 Only one meeting can be made up for free.
 If more than one meeting is missed there is a charge for making up the additional missed meetings.
 Making up missed meetings are contingent upon there being space in the class and if the class is still being offered.
 There are no guarantees that missed meetings can be made up and there are no refunds for missed meetings.
-You must call at least two weeks in advance to schedule your missed meeting.
+Please schedule your missed meeting at east two weeks in advance.

 To answer this question please read Do I Teach A Digital Photography Class? (opens in new window)